 Taxi drivers operate their vehicles for a living, so you think they would take particular care in doing so.
 However, many taxi drivers make negligent and dangerous decisions behind the wheel that can cause them to crash.
 Often, taxi drivers may crash when they have passengers and those passengers can suffer severe injuries.

 There is NO excuse for taxi drivers to put their passengers at risk—and they should certainly know better.
 If you riding to a destination in a taxi, but instead was injured in a taxi accident, you need the right attorney on your side ASAP.
-The team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law, handle complex car accident cases involving taxi cabs—and we can help you!
+The team of lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, handle complex car accident cases involving taxi cabs—and we can help you!
 Our intake department is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or contact us now by .

 Negligent Taxi Cab Drivers Are Everywhere

 When someone has a specific duty of care and does not meet it, this is called “negligence” in legal-speak.
 For example, regular drivers have the duty to drive in reasonably safe ways.
 Taxi drivers, however, have a higher duty of care.

 The law considers taxis common carriers because they transport people for money.
 In Texas and many other jurisdictions, common carriers owe a particularly high duty of care to their passengers—higher than the usual standard for everyday drivers.
 When taxi drivers make careless decisions, they often breach their duty of care and courts can deem them negligent.